5 Best Google SEO Tips to Boost Your Content’s Rankings

 Even though Google continues to work at its search engine, one thing has remained consistent throughout, and that’s creating high-quality content for your site visitors no matter whether you’re targeting general SEO or local SEO.

-Because if you truly want to create content that Google will love, you’ll need to put content quality at the forefront of your strategy.
+Because if you truly want to create content that boosts your rankings, you must put content quality at the forefront of your strategy.